Video games in the United States

-In statistics collected by The ESA for the year 2013, a reported 58% of Americans play video games and the average American household now owns at least one dedicated game console, PC or smartphone.
-The households that own these items play games most commonly on their Console or PC.
-36% of U.S. gamers play on their smart phones.
-43% of video game consumers believe games give them the most value for their money compared to other common forms of entertainment such as movies, or music.
+In statistics collected by the ESA for the year 2013, a reported 58% of Americans play video games and the average American household now owns at least one dedicated video game console, PC or smartphone.
+According to estimates from Nielsen Media Research, approximately 45.7 million U.S. households in 2006 (or approximately 40 percent of approximately 114.4 million) owned a dedicated home video game console, and by 2015, 51 percent of U.S. households owned a dedicated home video game console according to an Entertainment Software Association annual industry report.
+The households that own these items play games most commonly on their console or PC.
+36% of U.S. gamers play on their smartphones.
+43% of video game consumers believe games give them the most value for their money compared to other common forms of entertainment such as movies or music.
 In 2011, the average American gamer spent an average of 13 hours per week playing video games.
 In 2013, almost half of Americans who were gaming more than they did in 2010 spent less time playing board games, watching TV, going to the movies, and watching movies at home.
 When Americans game, 62% do so with others online or in person, yet the other person is more likely to be a friend than a significant other or family member.
 The most common reason parents play video games with their children is as a fun family activity, or because they are asked to.
 52% of parents believe video games are a positive part of their child's life, and 71% of parents with children under 18 see gaming as beneficial to mental stimulation or education.

 Demographics

+The number of mobile game players in the US is higher than it has ever been at more than 191 million people, or 57.3% of the population.

 The average age of a U.S. gamer is 35, the average number of years a U.S. gamer has been playing games is 13.
 In 2021, it was reported that the age distribution of U.S. gamers were 20% under the 18 years old, 38% were in between 18 and 34 years old, 14% were in between 35 and 44 years old, 12% were in between 45 and 54 years old, 9% were in between 55 and 64 years old, and 7% were 65 years old or over.
 The American gamer population is 54% male and 46% female.
 Of those females, women 18 and older account for a greater portion of the population than males younger than 18.
-The average female video game player is 14 years old, while the average male video game player is 13.
+The average female video game player is 44 years old, while the average male video game player is 35.